About the Aging Population

 The Centenarian Project is a promotional activity of the Commission on Aging to celebrate the lives of Centenarians across the state, recognize their individual century of achievement, and focus the attention of all Coloradans on the political and social issues of aging.

 The Centenarian Project recognizes seniors who have achieved the age of 100 or older by awarding centenarian certificates prepared by the Commission and signed by the Governor.
 Certificates are usually awarded at birthday parties or other family functions and can be presented by Commission members.
 We know statistically that centenarians are increasing in number, but we want to know them individually so they can be honored for their lifetime of achievement.
-If you, a family member, or friend will soon turn 100 or more, please contact Viola McNeace via email email@example.com at least 90 days prior to the centenarian’s birthday.
-Please refer to the form attached:
+If you, a family member, or friend will soon turn 100 years old and/or 101 or older, please complete this Centenarian Form at least 90 days prior to the centenarian's birthday.

 The Commission consists of 17 volunteer members appointed by the Governor, with consent of the Senate.
 The Commission is comprised of: